scmmmh/experiment-support-system/docs/administrator/setup.rst

 The next step is to set up PyQuestionnaire so that it is ready to run.
 For this you need to:

-1. Generate a configuratipn file
+1. Generate a configuration file
 2. Initialise the database

 Both tasks are done using the configuration application included in